- Home

 I. Introduction

-This document outlines the policies and procedures governing capital construction projects, real estate leases and leasehold improvements at Duke University.
+This document outlines the policies and procedures governing capital construction projects, real estate leases including leasehold improvements and capital equipment or lease purchases at Duke University.
 The Board of Trustees (BOT), which approves the capital budget, endorsed these guidelines to create an orderly, efficient and coordinated system.
 These guidelines do not apply to Duke University Health System, which operates under separate policies.
-Changes to these guidelines must be approved by the Executive Vice President (EVP).

 II.
 Project Approvals, Phases and Committees